tempest2023/ConciseMarkDownBlog/doc/personal-agent.md

 # Personal Agent

 Ask Tempest is a small optional interface on top of the existing static blog.
 It uses Vercel AI SDK on the server, AI Gateway, and a streaming React interface.
-There is no RAG, embedding job, vector database, tool execution, or stored conversation history.
+There is no RAG, embedding job, vector database, tool execution, or server-side conversation history.
+Complete chats are kept only in the visitor's browser.
 The SDK is not included in the browser bundle.

 ## Public context